devung/Azure-NodeExpress/README.md

     >npm start

-6. Test App: load http://localhost:3000/ in your browser.
+6. Test your Node Express App: load http://localhost:3000/ in your browser.
 7. Add the following key into your **package.json** file
     > **"engines": { "node": "8.9.0" }** -- this is REQUIRED for Azure.